Ben-Epstein/spacy-to-hf/README.md

 formatted spans to `tokens` and `ner_tags` that can be fed into any Token Classification Transformer

+## Try before you buy
+You can demo the functionality [here](https://ben-epstein-spacy-to-hf-demoapp-3u5okj.streamlit.app/)

 ## What is "Spacy" or "HuggingFace" format?
 Spacy format simply means having a text input and character level span assignments. <br>
 For example: